microsoft/aitour26-BRK442-github-copilot-as-an-ai-agent-in-the-developer-workflow/session-delivery-resources/00-setup/demo-setup.md

 **Setup Requirements:**
 - [ ] **Note:** This demo uses a recorded demo video for consistency and time efficiency
 - [ ] Ensure the Codeing Agent Pull Request is already created on the repository as this will be needed in future demos
-- [ ] If there is **NO** Pull Request on the repository, assign issue _[Add a User Interface (UI) to the Product Store Demo Application #2](https://github.com/microsoft/aitour26-BRK442-github-copilot-as-an-ai-agent-in-the-developer-workflow/issues/2)_ to the Coding Agent to create a PR (this takes about 15mins to complete so ensure this is done well in advance of the session)
+- [ ] If there is **NO** Pull Request on the repository, assign issue _[Add a User Interface (UI) to the Product Store Demo Application #2](https://github.com/microsoft/aitour26-BRK442-github-copilot-as-an-ai-agent-in-the-developer-workflow/issues/2)_ to the Coding Agent to create a PR (this takes about 15 mins to complete so ensure this is done well in advance of the session)

 ### Demo 2: PR Review Process
 **Setup Requirements:**
 - [ ] Open a local Codespace of this repository in VS Code
-- [ ] Ensure the a PR created by the Coding Agent from Demo 1 exists (check with the GitHub extension Pull Request panel)
+- [ ] Ensure the PR created by the Coding Agent from Demo 1 exists (check with the GitHub extension Pull Request panel)
 - [ ] GitHub Pull Request extension properly authenticated
 - [ ] Test the PR review workflow beforehand, but **DO NOT** submit a review before the demo